anurag0781/webgl-sample/readme.md

 To compile, use this:

-emcc -g triangle.cpp -O0 -s USE_GLFW=3 -s FULL_ES2=1 -s USE_WEBGL2=1
+emcc -g triangle.cpp -O0 -s USE_GLFW=3 -s FULL_ES2=1 -s USE_WEBGL2=1 -s OFFSCREENCANVAS_SUPPORT=1 -s USE_WEBGL2=1 -s FULL_ES2=1 -pthread -s PTHREAD_POOL_SIZE=1
 This will also allow hitting the breakpoints, seeing the variables in watch.

-To start the python server:
+On a terminal:

-python -m http.server 8080
+npm install -g serve

-(Python 3 should be installed.)
+serve -s . --listen 8080 --ssl-cert ./localhost.adobe.com.pem --ssl-key ./localhost.adobe.com-key.pem

-Now in the browser, type:
+Then, on the browser:

 http://localhost:8080/